Hermit crabs are a group of Anomura crustaceans. Despite their close physical resemblance, they’re not true crabs, so they don’t grow their shells.

 If the conditions aren’t right, the hermit crab will die, even if it has a shell.
 However, if the conditions are bad and the hermit crab has no shell, it’ll die from exposure a lot faster.

-Hermit crabs rely on their shells to avoid getting cold and stay hydrated by keeping water in their shells.
+Hermit crabs rely on their shells to avoid getting cold and stay hydrated by keeping water inside.

 Also, hermit crabs will die without a shell because their bodies are too soft.
 Dragging their soft abdomens across the ground will increase the risk of injury and infection.